bobleesj/bobleesj.github.io/docs/source/essays.rst

 vulnerable.
 I start by sharing my own vulnerabilities and weaknesses, making the other person more comfortable sharing theirs.
 For example, I mention the work I have done and the work of others, highlighting why they were helpful due to my lack of skill.
-Vulnerability helps us understand each other’s needs.
+Vulnerability helps us understand each other's needs.
 Complementary skill sets form a professional relationship.
 Additionally, discussing non-science topics during breakfast, lunch, or between sessions is important because we are more likely to be vulnerable with people we have talked